sherlockieee/sherlockieee/README.md

 Visit [my website](https://sherlockieee.netlify.app/) for more information + follow my blog :)

 [Contact me](mailto:phuonghatrannguyen00@gmail.com) to talk about:
+- 🕸️ Climate x Web3
-- 🌱 Enhanced weathering & climate tech
+- 🌱 Enhanced weathering & other carbon removal tech
 - 🧰 Tools for thoughts & personal knowledge management
 - 👩‍💻 Building & managing complex and powerful web applications
 - 🧑‍ How to be a better person in an ever-changing, complex world